Mud, Sweat and Beers Course Map

 The Stout and Pale Ale will start and wind around the Mt.
 Holiday property onto the first section of private land*.
 After about a mile you will reach Willpower Hill (approx 250' vert) to the Holiday Hills neighborhood.
 From the pavement you will launch onto our second private property* section called Joy Ride.
 Aid station 1 is located on the tail end of this section.

-From here all racers will head north on the Vasa (clockwise).
+From here all racers will head south on the Vasa (counter clockwise).

 25-mile Stout riders will again enjoy alternating single track, two track and VASA Pathway sections.

 The finish is an adrenaline rush slalom down the ski hill to the muddy finish in the Fitbit Mud Pit.